EmcioN/Dino_Shop/README.md

 [YouTube Tutorials](https://www.youtube.com/): Many thanks to the numerous educators and developers on YouTube.
 Their shared knowledge and step-by-step tutorials provided clarity and depth to my understanding.

 [Stack Overflow](https://stackoverflow.co/): An essential resource during this journey.
 The community's expertise and shared experiences on Stack Overflow were immensely beneficial in navigating challenges and troubleshooting issues.

+[Ark Survival Evolved](https://en.wikipedia.org/wiki/Ark:_Survival_Evolved): Information about dinosaurs was taken from the wiki page.
+I was inspired by this game, which I am grateful for, because I had no specific idea for the project.

 Gratitude to all these resources for guiding me through this coding journey and for being reliable pillars of support.
 #### For help, advice and insperation